Nick-Tallguy/Nick-Tallguy.github.io/_posts/zh_TW/0600-12-10-setting-up-postgresql_zh_TW.md

 This page explains what the One-Click Installer will do.
 It will install three different components:

 * **PostgreSQL server**:  The database software, the core component
-* **pgAdmin III**: The graphical interface for managing your databases
+* **pgAdmin 4**: The graphical interface for managing your databases
 * **StackBuilder**: A tool for adding additional applications; we will use this for adding the PostGIS extensions

 Click on **Download**.

 ![postgresql download][]

 You will see several different Installer options for different versions of the PostgreSQL software.
-Download the most recent version.
-As of this writing it is version 9.3.1.
-Click on the button that says **Win x86-32**.
-This is the installer for the 32-bit version of Windows.
+Download the most recent version for your Windows version.

 ![postgresql version][]